SAP/luigi/docs/general-settings.md

   * `semiCollapsible` displays the arrow button at the bottom of the left side navigation.
 Once you click the button, the navigation shows up or collapses.<br>
 If you don't specify any value for  **responsiveNavigation**, the buttons remain hidden.
 The same applies when you enable **hideSideNav** for the currently active navigation node.
 * **sideNavFooterText** is a string displayed in a sticky footer inside the side navigation.
 It is a good place to display the version of your application.
-* **luigiContainer** allows to configure the [custom Luigi Container](./luigi-content-container.md), in case you decide to use this feature.
-You can set the following values:
-  * `width` is the CSS value for the Luigi root app container width.
-  * `height` is the CSS value for the height of the Luigi container.
-Please avoid using percentage values for this field, since the container is positioned relatively to the body and the container will not be rendered as expected.